On Shimura's decomposition: Shimura's Decomposition

 \end{cor}

-The following is an easy lemma that shows equivalence of the two definitions thereby leading to a proof of Theorem~\ref{thm:Shimura}. \begin{lem} Our definition of $S_{k/2}(N,\chi,\phi)$ agrees with Shimura's definition.
+The following is an easy lemma that shows equivalence of the two definitions thereby leading to an alternate proof of Theorem~\ref{thm:Shimura}. \begin{lem} Our definition of $S_{k/2}(N,\chi,F)$ agrees with Shimura's definition.
 In other words, if we write

-then $S^{\mathrm Sh}_{k/2}(N,\chi,\phi)= S_{k/2}(N,\chi,\phi)$. \end{lem} \begin{proof} Clearly, the right-hand side is contained in the left-hand side.
+then $S^{\mathrm Sh}_{k/2}(N,\chi,F)= S_{k/2}(N,\chi,F)$. \end{lem} \begin{proof} Clearly, the right-hand side is contained in the left-hand side.
 Suppose $f$ is in left-hand side.
 We use the decomposition Theorem~\ref{thm:decomp} with our definition of summands.
-Let $\theta$ run through the newforms of levels dividing $N/2$.
-Then we can write $f=\sum f_\theta$ where $f_\theta \in S_{k/2}(N,\chi,\theta)$.
-Here $\phi$ is one of the $\theta$s.
+Let $G$ run through the newforms of levels dividing $N/2$.
+Then we can write $f=\sum f_G$ where $f_G \in S_{k/2}(N,\chi,G)$.
+Here $F$ is one of the $G$s.
 We know that for almost all primes $p$,

-where $T_p \phi = \lambda_p^\phi \phi$.
+where $T_p F = \lambda_p^F F$.
 But,

-where $T_p \theta=\lambda_p^\theta \theta$.
+where $T_p G=\lambda_p^G G$.
 Thus

 By the fact that the summands belong to a direct sum, we see that each summand must individually be zero.
-If $f_\theta \ne 0$ then $\lambda_p^\phi=\lambda_p^\theta$ for almost all $p$ which forces $\theta=\phi$ by \cite[Theorem 4.6.19]{Miyake}.
-Thus $f=f_\phi \in S_{k/2}(N,\chi,\phi)$ as required. \end{proof}
+If $f_G \ne 0$ then $\lambda_p^F=\lambda_p^G$ for almost all $p$ which forces $G=F$ by \cite[Theorem 4.6.19]{Miyake}.
+Thus $f=f_F \in S_{k/2}(N,\chi,F)$ as required. \end{proof}